Education

 What is Big Data Analytics?

-The primary goal is to identify patterns and correlations that can help organizations make informed decisions about their operations, customers or products.
-But how exactly does big data analytics work?
+The primary goal is to identify patterns and correlations that can help organisations make informed decisions about their operations, customers, or products.
+But how exactly does big data analytics work.
+We need to understand the concept of Big Data first.

 What is Big Data?